-In August, we announced that the ENVASARC trial will proceed as planned after the IDMC reviewed three weeks of safety data for the more than 20 patients enrolled in the trial as of June 30, 2022.
-The safety data reviewed included data from more than 10 patients enrolled into cohort A of treatment with single agent envafolimab at 600 mg every three weeks and more than 10 patients enrolled into cohort B of treatment with envafolimab at 600 mg every three weeks and Yervoy (ipilimumab).
+In August and October, we announced that the ENVASARC trial will proceed as planned after the IDMC reviewed three and twelve weeks of safety data, respectively, from more than 20 patients enrolled in the trial as of June 30, 2022.
+The safety data reviewed included data from more than 10 patients enrolled into cohort C of treatment with single agent envafolimab at 600 mg every three weeks and more than 10 patients enrolled into cohort D of treatment with envafolimab at 600 mg every three weeks in combination with Yervoy (ipilimumab).
 In July, we dosed the 36th patient in the ENVASARC trial at the 600 mg dose which triggers the initial interim efficacy analysis following the 12-week efficacy scan of the 36th dosed patient to allow for determination of the preliminary ORR, which we expect in the fourth quarter of 2022.
 There must be at least one response among the initial 18 patients enrolled at 600mg into each cohort to continue enrollment in that cohort per the futility rules of the trial.
+A second interim efficacy analysis at the 600mg dose is planned following the 12-week efficacy scan in the 92nd dosed patient, to allow for determination of the preliminary ORR, which we expect in 2023.
+There must be at least three responses among the initial 46 patients enrolled at 600mg into each cohort to continue enrollment in that cohort per the futility rules of the trial.
 A second interim efficacy analysis at the 600mg dose is planned following the 12-week efficacy scan in the 92nd dosed patient, to allow for determination of the preliminary ORR, which we expect in 2023.
 There must be at least three responses among the initial 46 patients enrolled at 600mg into each cohort to continue enrollment in that cohort per the futility rules of the trial.

-We applied for fast track designation with the FDA for envafolimab for the treatment of soft tissue sarcoma subtypes in the United States in July, and assuming sufficient patient responses in line with meeting the ENVASARC trial endpoint, intend to apply for breakthrough designation following the initial efficacy interim analysis.
+In September, we announced that the FDA had granted us fast track designation for the development of envafolimab for patients with locally advanced, unresectable or metastatic UPS and MFS who have progressed on one or two prior lines of chemotherapy.
+Assuming sufficient patient responses in line with meeting the ENVASARC trial endpoint, we intend to apply for breakthrough designation following the initial efficacy interim analysis.
 We expect to complete enrollment by the end of 2023, have final response assessment data including duration of response in all patients from the ENVASARC trial in 2024, and, assuming positive data, to submit a biologics license application (BLA) to the FDA seeking accelerated approval in 2024.
 At any time that we reach nine responses in each cohort and meet the endpoint, we expect to discuss the submission process with the FDA.